FuzzyStatic/blizzard/diablo3/README.md

 # go-blizzard/diablo3

-This is a Go API for gathering Diablo 3 data.
+This is a Go client library for gathering Blizzard Diablo 3 API data.

 ### Getting started